 “You go deep enough or far out enough in consciousness and you will bump into the sacred.
 It’s not something we generate; it’s something out there waiting to be discovered.”Michael Pollan

-Some people are able to transcend their thoughts through a developed meditation practice; some through exercise aided by the release of endorphins, and some use drugs and alcohol to change their mindset.
+Some of us are able to transcend our thoughts through a developed meditation practice, some through exercise and the release of endorphins.
+Some use drugs and alcohol to change our mindset.

-Meditation, music and drugs are, in many ways, interrelated.
-And yoga, being a more pure pursuit of spiritual union, has served the addicted population well.
-Take Kundalini yoga, for example, brought to the west by Yogi Bhajan with kriyas and disciplines that helped the drug addicted get sober.
+Meditation, music, and drugs are interrelated in many ways.
+And yoga, a “purer” pursuit of spiritual union, has served the addicted population well.
+Take kundalini yoga, for example, brought to the west by Yogi Bhajan, and rich with kriyas and disciplines to help the drug-addicted get sober.

-Wine and weed have been around for a real long time.
-Viewed as natural remedies and, with balance, they can help people relax, lighten up, enjoy.
-And, no question, they can be overdone and used as self medication, or as a crutch in avoiding unpleasant reality.
-Some use them to alleviate their suffering, others for altered states of mind in pursuit of spiritual connection.
+Wine and weed have been viewed as natural remedies for a long time.
+With balance, they can help us relax, lighten up, enjoy life.
+No question, they can be overused and abused as self-medication or a crutch to avoid our unpleasant realities.
+Some of us “use” to alleviate our suffering, others for altered states of mind in pursuit of spiritual connection.

 That’s that second mountain David Brooks talked about, that spiritual quest for more than the material.
-At some point we each realize we were not put on this earth to merely produce a profit margin and make a mint of our own, and, usually through some sort of struggle we find ourselves landing on questions like why?
-We realize the sweet timeshare in Park City or the condo in Naples, complete with the bathtub on the beach, sun setting in the background scene is not “enough?”
-If you are middle aged, you probably read a blog on mindfulness.
-If you are young, drugs and alcohol seem to be most mainstream way to induce reflection.
+At some point, we each realize we were not put on this earth to merely produce a profit margin and make a mint of our own, and, usually through some sort of struggle, we find ourselves landing on questions like: why?
+We realize the timeshare in Park City or the condo in Naples complete with bathtub on beach and sun setting in the background is not enough (whatever “enough” means).
+The middle-aged among us probably resort to reading a blog on mindfulness.
+For the young ones, drugs and alcohol seem to be the most mainstream way to induce reflection.

-The downside to this is drugs can do weird things to you (note horrifying warning of viagra commercials–some might call it justice:) In seriousness, there is real risk.
-Whatever kind of drug that is, if it has an effect on your mind and body, it is now another thing to balance, and that requires getting REALLY honest with yourself.
+The downside to this, of course, is that drugs do weird things to us.
+(Note horrifying warning of Viagra commercials; some might call it justice.)
+In seriousness, there is real risk.
+Whatever the drug, if it has an effect on our minds and bodies, it becomes yet another thing to balance, and that requires getting really honest with ourselves.

-Alright, dismount soap box; it is just something I feel passionate about.
-Here are three stories.
-The first two are the experiences from some very spiritual people.
-It’s an opportunity to listen to how some people seek spiritual connection using recreational drugs.
-You may go outside your comfort zone.
+Okay, dismount soap box.
+Below are three stories.
+The first two come from some very spiritual people.
+These are opportunities to listen to how some people seek spiritual connection using recreational drugs.
+This may be outside your comfort zone.
 (That is the idea.)
-The subject is increasingly mainstream, as Michael Pollan writes about in his new book, How to Change Your Mind, an account, both personal and historic, of the use of psychedelics for a transformative spiritual experience.
+The subject is increasingly mainstream, as Michael Pollan notes in his new book, How to Change Your Mind, a personal and historic account of the use of psychedelics for a transformative spiritual experience.
 Pollan explores the hope psychedelics offer people suffering from depression and addiction, and whether or not mushrooms bring enlightenment.
-I haven’t read it but apparently his presentation might just change your mind on this matter.
-It’s on my list. (a review: https://www.nytimes.com/2018/06/04/books/review/michael-pollan-how-to-change-your-mind.html)
+I’ve yet to read the book but I’ve heard his case might just change your mind.
+More on his book here.

-A young friend writes, on the experience of taking Ayahuasca:
+A young friend on the experience of taking Ayahuasca: